kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_116.md

 ## NOA

+### Overview

+Energy communities are driven by a range of needs, opportunities, and capabilities that shape their behaviors and actions.
+Their automatic needs for energy independence, cost savings, and environmental consciousness motivate them to reduce dependency on fossil fuel-based energy sources, manage and share renewable energy resources, and minimize their carbon footprint.
+The physical opportunities of renewable energy generation, energy efficiency, and green infrastructure empower them to harness sustainable energy sources, improve energy efficiency in buildings and infrastructure, and promote resource efficiency and livability.
+Social opportunities such as collaboration and knowledge sharing, community engagement, and social cohesion provide a platform for collective learning, innovation, and active participation in decision-making processes.
+These opportunities foster a sense of ownership, pride, and social interactions among community members.
+Their physical abilities, such as access to renewable energy resources, energy infrastructure, and energy efficiency measures enable them to implement sustainable energy solutions effectively.
+Psychological abilities, including awareness and knowledge, collaboration and cooperation, and resilience and adaptability, equip them with the necessary understanding, skills, and mindset to actively participate, cooperate, and adapt to changing energy needs and technologies.
+Together, these needs, opportunities, and capabilities drive the behaviors of energy communities, leading them to promote renewable energy generation, energy efficiency, and sustainable energy practices, while fostering a sense of community and collaboration in the pursuit of a greener and more resilient future.

 ### Needs

-nIn the context of green cities, the needs or motivations of energy communities can be defined using the NOA (Needs, Opportunities, Abilities) framework as follows:
+In the context of green cities, the needs or motivations of energy communities can be defined using the NOA (Needs, Opportunities, Abilities) framework as follows:

 1. Automatic Needs:
    a) Energy Independence: Energy communities aim to reduce dependency on traditional fossil fuel-based energy sources and promote the use of renewable energy.
 This need arises from concerns about energy security, climate change, and the desire to reduce greenhouse gas emissions.